H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

 - **WOAH optimization and versioning**
   - `woah_optimizer.py` implements a simple, long‑running process that repeatedly loads `woah_weights.json`, increments its `version`, and writes it back, serving as a scaffold for future logic that will adjust these weights according to system performance metrics stored in Redis or logs.
-  - `ms_jarvis_fractal_dgm_woah.py` uses WOAH weights to compute a `weighted_complexity` and an improvement factor, and assigns interpretive labels to the system’s complexity state (e.g., “High – WOAH harmonics active”), which can be used to gate when more aggressive self‑improvement actions are permitted.
+  - `ms_jarvis_fractal_dgm_woah.py` uses WOAH weights to compute a `weighted_complexity` and an improvement factor, and assigns interpretive labels to the system’s complexity state (for example, “High – WOAH harmonics active”), which can be used to gate when more aggressive self‑improvement actions are permitted.
+For background on evolutionary and quality‑diversity methods that inspire these designs, see Stanley et al. (https://arxiv.org/abs/1904.01557 and https://arxiv.org/abs/1702.00705).

 - **DGM supervisory and orchestration modes**
   - `dgm_supervisor_woah_simple.py` exposes `/optimize_woah`, returning a structured object indicating that WOAH weights and hierarchies have been optimized, even though the current implementation is a stub; this endpoint represents an explicit control surface for exploration bounds and hierarchical tuning.
   - `master_chat_orchestrator_v9_dgm_complete.py` labels its main chat endpoint as “EMERGENT PASSTHROUGH MODE,” and returns structured metadata, including `dgm_orchestration`, `woah_optimization`, and `biological_processing`, enabling external processes to analyze and potentially adjust the orchestrator’s operating mode.
+The Darwin Gödel Machine work (https://arxiv.org/html/2505.22954v2, https://sakana.ai/dgm) informs this pattern.

 - **Deployment gates and verification**
   Shell scripts such as `verify_full_integration.sh` and `VERIFY_AND_TEST.sh` provide system‑level checks that can be integrated into deployment pipelines to ensure that the state of safety filters, constitutional services, and orchestrators is acceptable before enabling new modes or self‑improvement behaviors in production.

 By tying optimization routines to centrally visible state—weights, modes, and constraint outputs—the system can adjust how ambitious or conservative it is without editing the code of each individual agent.

+---

 ## 15.6 Relationship to Introspection and Memory